 LOST and FOUND:

-CSUPD to return all lost and/or found property to its rightful owner.
+CSUPD works to return all lost and/or found property to its rightful owner.
 Everyone on campus is required to turn over all found items to CSUPD.
+Listings of lost property can be found on the Coppin website.